regen-network/regen-ledger/rfcs/001-ecosystem-service-credit-module.md

 ### Retire

-The retire or burn operation retires some units of a credit batch that the signer of the transaction holds, making them non-transferrable.
+The retire operation retires some units of a credit batch that the signer of the transaction holds, making them non-transferrable.

 Retiring can be done by either the credit owner, or the credit issuer.